SharkUncle/deep-abyss/Gophish.md

 # Gophish Local Test

-This a steps by steps guide for testing Gophish in a local environment.
+This a step by step guide for testing Gophish in a local environment.

 **For study only!**